BUBBLE CARS AND TURNTABLES

 Hmmmm.
 Maybe he would've preferred a ride behind the Jinty, but then you can't see the track or driver in a Mk1 compartment.
 I think he was more interested in his dinosaurs and his packed lunch.
 Anyways, I really enjoyed it.
 And we got an ice cream in Ramsbottom - in the rain!

 Other than that, I've been hard at the grindstone, working on the Turntable Supertest for Model Rail issue 148.
-Having built and motorised a Peco OO gauge 'table, I just need to build the layout to go with it!!
-Hopefully it'll be a tiny MPD diorama for display at Model Rail Live at Barrow Hill on Sept 24/25 (see icon at top of the page).
+Having built and motorised a Peco OO gauge 'table, I just need to build the layout to go with it.
+Hopefully it'll be a tiny MPD diorama for display at Model Rail Live at Barrow Hill on Sept 24/25.

 This Peco turntable kit has been built and motorised using a bespoke power unit from Expo Tools.
 Look out for a full demo in MR148.